-Apart from these examples of accidental death, you rider may include major injuries or trauma, you may also be covered for limb loss; loss of hearing, eyesight, or speech; or partial or permanent paralysis.
+Apart from these examples of accidental death, you rider may include major injuries or major trauma.
+This means you may also be covered for limb loss; loss of hearing, eyesight, or speech; or partial or permanent paralysis.

 What Does This Rider NOT Cover?

-The major cause of death that accidental death benefit rider do not cover is illness (in addition to natural cause deaths, of course).
+The major cause of death that accidental death benefit riders do not cover is illness (in addition to natural cause deaths, of course).

 This coverage is offered as part of a separate rider (an “accelerated death benefit” rider).